aionnetwork/aion-docs/developers/tools/community-tools.md

 #### [Trust Wallet](https://blog.aion.network/trust-wallet-adds-support-for-aion-c063e450652c)

-Trust Wallet is secure, multi-currency, anonymous, and tied to some advance web3 functionality you can’t get elsewhere like a Dapp browser and decentralized exchange.
+Trust Wallet is secure, multi-currency, anonymous, and tied to some advance web3 functionality you can’t get elsewhere like a dAppbrowser and decentralized exchange.

 ### Offline Wallets